mpruna/prasleas/_posts/2020-06-03-Statistics-And-Analytics-ABCs.md

 If we view the dataset as a whole then it represents a population.
 But if we look at its subcategories we are dealing with samples.
 These categories might be weight class or gender.

 Bar charts are used to compare data across categories.
 We can intuitively identify the differences and the direction.
 On the other hand, a pie chart is used to determine a percentage.
-We want to know how much something.
+We want to know how much something represents from the total.
 With pie charts, we can immediately get a visual sense of the proportion each category takes in a distribution.